spoulson/pifan/README.md

 Designed to be installed and run on Raspberry Pi OS.
 Though, it's possible it will work on other Linux flavors since Raspberry Pi OS is a variant of Debian.

 ## Pre-requisites
-* `ipmitool`: CLI tool for calling IPMI requests to Dell iDRAC.
+* `ipmitool`: CLI tool for calling IPMI requests to server's iDRAC.

 ```
 $ sudo apt install ipmitool